forflo/gCodeMusic/README.md

 became the second choice, because of it's inaccuracy.

-I didn't want the printer to die alone on a scrapyard, so taught him to play music :)
+I didn't want the printer to die alone on a scrapyard, so I created this language to let it play music.

 ## Basic idea

 3D printers usually interpret a simple numerical code called `GCode`.

-A typical `gcode` file looks like this:
+A typical `Gcode` file looks like this:

 ```G-code
 G21 ; metric values